Lietsaki/PhotoFinder/README.md

 # PhotoFinder (photofinder)

-Find any photo in your phone with its filename
+Android Capacitor app capable of taking photos, storing them in the filesystem and also retrieving other pictures with its filename as long as they were saved in the Data directory.

 ## Install the dependencies
 ```bash